If you have a long daily commute to work, you know that transportation costs can quickly take your wallet for a ride.

 Work from home

 Find a job where you can telecommute full time, and your commuting costs will drop to zero.
 You may also be able to save on your wardrobe!
-For more on uncovering such jobs, check out:
+For more on uncovering such jobs, check out “Ask Stacy: Are There Legitimate Work-From-Home Jobs?”

-Even if your job requires you to come in to the office, talk to your boss and see if you can arrange to work a day or two from home each week.
+Even if your job requires you to come in to the office, talk to your boss and see if you can arrange to work a day or two each week from home.
 Again, every dollar you can cut from your commuting budget helps.

 Do you have more tips for cutting commuting costs?
 Share them by commenting below or on our Facebook page.